-1) A lack of basic accounting controls which contributes to bad data.
+1) A lack of basic accounting controls.

 Background checks and hiring practices themselves are not enough to protect your business from employee fraud.
 In fact, according to the ACFE’s 2016 Report, the vast majority of occupational fraudsters are first-time offenders with only 5.2% having been charged or convicted of a prior fraud-related offense.

 Our team ensures that our clients have preventative controls in place.
 We provide an appropriate level of oversight for the company’s financial books and records to ensure accuracy.

 Signature Analytics provides small and mid-sized businesses with the resources of a full finance and accounting team.
 We utilize a fractional accounting model so clients can effectively segregate accounting duties without having to hire additional full-time accounting staff.